The Man Who Loved Cat Dancing (film): Original novel

 The film was based on the debut novel by Marilyn Durham.
-She was an Evansville housewife who had never attended a writing class before and knew little about the West, although she had studied at the University of Evansville for a year and was a lifelong reader and lover of movies, particularly Italian Westerns.
-In January 1970 she sat down and started writing, wanting to pay off the 25 year old mortgage on her 64 year old widowed mother's home, wanting to write "a big juicy, dirty best seller".
+She was an Evansville housewife, who had never attended a writing class before and knew little about the West, although she had studied at the University of Evansville for a year and was a lifelong reader and lover of movies, particularly spaghetti Westerns.
+In January 1970, she sat down and started writing, wanting to pay off the 25-year-old mortgage on her 64-year-old widowed mother's home, wanting to write "a big juicy, dirty best seller".
 She was particularly inspired by the works of Geoffrey Household.

-She based Jay on Lee Van Cleef, Catherine on Julie Adams and Willard on Carroll O'Connor, and admits she wrote it as a movie, inspired by her movie watching.
+She based Jay on Lee Van Cleef, Catherine on Julie Adams, and Willard on Carroll O'Connor, and admits she wrote it as a movie, inspired by her movie watching.
 She sent the book off to agents and it was accepted by Harcourt Brace Jovanovich.
-Even before the novel had been published, movie rights, foreign rights and paperback rights were sold.
-The New York Times called the book "beautifully executed."
+Even before the novel had been published, movie rights, foreign rights, and paperback rights were sold.
+The New York Times called the book "beautifully executed".
 It became a best seller.

 Production

 Development

 Film rights were sold, before the novel had been published, for $50,000.
 Eleanor Perry had read the novel in galleys and loved it.
-She took the novel to producer Martin Poll who bought it and they agreed to produce together with Perry writing the script.
+She took the novel to producer Martin Poll, who bought it and they agreed to produce together with Perry writing the script.